simonfl3tcher/roroacms/README.md

 7. YOUR DONE!
 All you need to do is navigate to /admin to get to the admin panel.

 Please see below the settings for the individual configuration files.

+* We suggest using heroku for your hosting platform.
+Although it can be confusing to start with they make it very simple to get up and running.
+Best of all its free for small usage!

 ## Config settings